dhirajsriram/Pokedex-React-V2/README.md

 #### `src/common/pokemon`

-Contains the Pokemon component which is the integral part of the application and other resuable components specific to displaying the pokemon
+Contains the Pokémon component which is the integral part of the application and other reusable components specific to displaying the Pokémon

 #### `src/pages/`